ibm-cloud-docs/vpc/known-issues.md

 ## Storage known issues
 {: #storage-vpc-known-issues}

-### Cross-regional copy array issue
-{: #snapshots-CRC-known-issue}

-**Issue:** When you create a snapshot or list details of a snapshot with the API, the copies array in the API response lists only the direct copies of the snapshot that you specified.
-If you create a copy of a copy, the second copy is not returned when you query the original snapshot.

 ### Fast restore snapshots with customer-managed encryption issue
 {: #snapshots-fast-restore-known-issue}

-**Issue:** When you restore a volume from a snapshot by using the fast restore feature, you can use a different encryption key for the snapshot and the volume.
-If you delete the snapshot encryption key from the key management service, the volume might still become inaccessible when it is attached or reattached to the virtual server instance.
+**Issue:** When you restore a volume from a snapshot by using the fast restore feature, you can use a different encryption key for the snapshot and for the new volume.
+If you delete the snapshot encryption key from the key management service, the volume might still become inaccessible when it is attached or reattached to a virtual server instance.

 **Workaround:** To recover the snapshot encryption key, use [the key recovery procedure](/docs/key-protect?topic=key-protect-restore-keys).
 When the key is recovered, the volume becomes accessible.